vizia/vizia-book/src/quickstart/components.md

 The `View` trait has methods for responding to events and for custom drawing, but for now we'll leave this implementation empty.

+## Step 3: Building the sub-components of the view
 Then we'll implement a constructor for the counter view.
 To use our view in a vizia application, the constructor must build the view into the context, which returns a `Handle` we can use to apply modifiers on our view.

 ```rust